nordp/iMat/readme.md

     * .CSS
     * Choose a color scheme
+    * Specify our own categorization.

 3. Backend:

     * Create basic navigation interaction
     * Make adapter for backend to include util-methods
+    * Create category-handling for our own categories.

 4. Fix problems from testing: